balajeerc/balajeerc.github.io/_posts/2020-09-12-Debuggers.md

 (As an aside: several years later, I'd go on to co-found [a company](https://sensibull.com/ "Sensibull") with [that senior](https://in.linkedin.com/in/abidhassan).
 As luck would have it, he moved away from computing after college but probably had not too small a role in setting me off on my career in software development.)

-Ever since I discovered debuggers and learnt to use them with some modicum of competence, I was a vocal proponent for them.
-However, over the recent few years my thoughts on this have undergone some transformation.
+Ever since I discovered debuggers and learnt to use them with some modicum of competence, I have been a vocal proponent for them.
+However, over the recent few years my thoughts on this have undergone significant transformation.

 The first trigger to me questioning my embrace of step debuggers was when a colleague at work I respect immensely, and an old college mate of mine that I regard highly, both described step debugging as 'boring', in separate conversations with me.
 At the time, I suppose I didn't get the full import of what they were trying to convey.
 To me, getting stuff done as quick as possible seemed more important than turning every bug hunting session into a kind of intellectual joust.